 Boot your computer from the bootable media you have created.
 It will begin a process of Windows 10 installation but do not click on "Next" to continue as this will only end up with you installing another Windows OS.
 Instead, what you should do is go to the bottom of the screen and choose "Repair your computer" to move to the Advanced Recovery proper.

 This step consists of the following:

-When your PC gets stuck on BIOS screen and you urgently need some important data from the system, there is a way you can access them; consult the software Recoverit Data Recovery.
+When your PC gets stuck on the BIOS screen and you urgently need some important data from the system, there is a way you can access them; consult the software Recoverit Data Recovery.
 This tool can recover data from crashed systems, corrupted SD cards, formatted drives, damaged internal hard drives, etc.

-The tool’s interface is user-friendly and even if you are an amateur user, you can easily use it.
-Therefore, follow the steps below and recover data from your PC if it is stuck on BIOS screen:
+The tool's interface is user-friendly and even if you are an amateur user, you can easily use it.
+Therefore, follow the steps below and recover data from your PC if it is stuck on the BIOS screen:

 Step 1 – Create Bootable Media

 You need another computer that works fine, to begin with.
 So, plug either the DVD/CD or USB you used in solution (4) above into this working computer.
 Creating bootable media as this will help you gain access to your drive so that Recoverit can help you retrieve your data.

 Once the CD/DVD or USB is plugged in, download and install Recoverit Data Recovery.
 Select the option to "Recover from Crash Computer" under the tab "Advanced Recovery", then select "Start".